 - Fold in the blueberries and you’re ready to start cooking.

 - Melt a little bit of butter on a griddle or in a large skillet.
 Pour batter onto the griddle on medium to low heat.
 Depending on the size of the griddle / skillet you can cook 2-3 at a time or even more.
-Cook until the bubble in the batter break, about 3 minutes.
+Cook until the bubbles in the batter break, about 3 minutes.

 - Turn the pancakes and bake again until your favorite color has been reached.
 Transfer to warmed plates.
 Repeat process with remaining batter.
+In total you can get 8 pancakes out of this batter (4 per person)

 - Serve immediately with butter and warm maple syrup, if desired.